-In this report, the fourth in our Within reach series, we study formation and fundraising trends in the fintech industry over the last 10 years across three categories of startups: women-founded, men-founded and cofounded (startups with founders of both genders).
-Based on preliminary numbers, we also analyse the impact of COVID-19 on fintech funding activity during the first half of 2020 across the three categories.
+In this report, the fourth in our Within reach series, we study formation and fundraising trends in the fintech industry over the last 10 years across three categories of startups: women-founded, men-founded, and cofounded (startups with founders of both genders).
+Based on preliminary numbers, we also analyze the impact of COVID-19 on fintech funding activity during the first half of 2020 across the three categories.

-This Deloitte report draws attention to a huge investment opportunity to finance and collaborate with female founders of fintech enterprises.
-However, these women need to be highly visible to investors and connected to each other.
-Industry associations and organisations can play a useful role with this, both in emphasising the need for greater diversity in investment capital placement and in raising the female founder's profile within the industry.
+This Deloitte report calls attention to a gaping investment opportunity to fund and collaborate with female founders of fintech enterprises.
+First, however, these women need to be highly visible to investors and networked to each other.
+Industry associations and organizations can play a helpful role with this, both in underscoring the mandate for greater diversity in investment capital placement and in elevating the female founder’s exposure within the industry.

 —Amanda Pullinger, CEO, 100 Women in Finance

 The fintech industry has made slow but steady progress increasing the number of startups founded by women.
 Since the start of this decade, women-founded and cofounded fintechs have grown at a slightly faster clip compared to startups founded only by men (figure 1; see sidebar, “Methodology” for more details): They reached 369 in 2019, growing eight-fold, while men-founded startups grew seven-fold.
 As a result, fintechs with women as founders or cofounders now comprise 12.2% of the total startups vs. 10.9% a decade ago.
 However, this is limited progress indeed.
 Startups with all-women founding teams accounted for 3.1% of the pool in 2019, a small improvement from 2.4% in 2010.